vivek-adarsh/emergence/README.md

 # Install
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.

-Once Node.js is installed, open your command prompt or terminal and run `npm i gatsby-cli`.
-This installs [Gatsby](https://www.gatsbyjs.org/) command line tools.
+Next to setup the database we need to install [MongoDB](https://docs.mongodb.com/manual/administration/install-on-linux/).

 Then **navigate into this project folder**.
 There, run `npm install` to install all required dependencies.

-Next to setup the database we need to install [MongoDB](https://docs.mongodb.com/manual/administration/install-on-linux/).

 ---
 # Development Build